-Atrial flutter (AFL) is a type of abnormal heart rate, or arrhythmia.
-It occurs when the upper chambers of your heart (the atria) beat too fast.
-When the top of your heart (atria) beats faster than the bottom (ventricles), it complicates your heart rhythm.
+Atrial flutter (AFL) is a type of abnormal heart rhythm, or arrhythmia.
+It occurs when the upper chambers of your heart beat too fast, causing the bottom chambers to also beat faster than normal.

 - shortness of breath

 - lightheadedness or feeling faint

 - fatigue that keeps you from doing everyday activities

 These symptoms can be similar to those of other heart conditions.
 They can also be associated with conditions unrelated to the heart.

 Having one or more of these symptoms isn’t always a sign of AFL.
 Also, some people with AFL feel no symptoms at all.

 Because of this complexity of pinpointing AFL symptoms, it is always a good idea to discuss any concerns with your doctor.